The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

-The Ramnous Archaeological Site is one of the best-preserved ancient sites – demos of Attica.
+The Rhamnous Greece is one of the best-preserved ancient sites – demos of Attica.
 Demos in ancient Athens were similar to today’s municipality, with police powers and their own property, cults, and officials.

-The Ramnous Archaeological Site (or Rhamnous or Rhamnus) covers a large area on a picturesque secluded plateau overlooking the Aegean Sea, 10km from Marathon, and 53km northeast of Athens.
-Right across from Ramnous, lies the large beautiful Evia island.
+The Rhamnous Archaeological Site (or Ramnous or Rhamnus) covers a large area on a picturesque secluded plateau overlooking the Aegean Sea, 10km from Marathon, and 53km northeast of Athens.
+Right across from Rhamnous, lies the large beautiful Evia island.

 • the upper section with the remains of the Doric Temple of Nemesis and Themis and various burial monuments and

-• the lower section: a downhill dirt track leads to the impressive fortress that reminds of the Mycenean boulders and the remains of the Ramnous city.
-There the young Athenian soldiers who manned the local guard were performing their two-year army term.
+• the lower section: a downhill dirt track leads to the impressive fortress that reminds of the Mycenean boulders and the remains of the Rhamnous city.
+The young Athenian soldiers who manned the local guard were performing their two-year army term there.
 The fortress included a temple, a gymnasium, and a theatre.

-Two people walking on the main road in Ramnous Archaeological site in a sunny day in Athens Greece.
+Two women walking on the main road in Rhamnous Greece, an archaeological site in bright summer day.

 Main Road: On the left were the public buildings on the right the private houses